Julian0021/fronius_modbus/README.md

 # fronius_modbus
 # This is a fork from redpomodoro/fronius_modbus, with some merged changes and PRs.

-Home assistant Custom Component for reading data from Fronius Gen24 Inverter and connected smart meters and battery storage.
-This integration uses a local modbus connection.
+Home Assistant custom component for reading data from Fronius GEN24 and Verto inverters, connected smart meters, and battery storage.
+This integration uses a local Modbus connection.

 > [!CAUTION]
 > This is a work in progress project - it is still in early development stage, so there are still breaking changes possible.